iCleaner can free up space in the following ways:

 It deletes log files and crash reports from known locations.
 These files are generally irrelevant to the user and can be safely deleted.

-It scans and deletes system cache files and databases.
-Some of them are rebuilt upon respring.
-This helps removing obsolete cache data.
+it scans and deletes system cache files and databases.
+Some of them are rebuilt upon respring, while other will be gone permanently.
+This helps free up space by removing obsolete cache data.

 It deletes temporary files from your device.
 These files are meant to be removed automatically, but they often happen not to.